JeunghyunLee/jeunghyunlee.github.io/home.md

       url: "https://jeunghyunlee.github.io/about/"
 excerpt: "Hi, my name is **Jeunghyun**.
 Welcome to my website."
 intro:
   - excerpt: 'I am a graduate student studying clinical psychology along with neuroimaging techniques and computational modeling.
-I love surfing, and to to catch images of my daily life on camera.'`type="center"`
+I love surfing, and to to catch images of my daily life on camera.`type="center"`'
 feature_row:
-  - image_path: assets/images/splash-image-1.png
+  - image_path: /assets/images/splash-image-1.png
     alt: "placeholder image 1"
     title: "Placeholder 1"
     excerpt: "This is some sample content that goes here with **Markdown** formatting."